Dreaming of a

 Christmas decorations, presents, cards and food – there's so much to enjoy during the festive season.
 But Christmas can be more damaging to our environment than the rest of the year put together.

 The good news is that it's easy to enjoy Christmas and still ease the pressure on our battered old planet.
 Here are five simple ideas for a carbon-conscious Christmas …

 Millions of cards end up in the bin each Christmas.
 They take energy to produce – and many then end up in landfill.
-A simple solution is charity e-cards, available from many organizations including MacMillan and Friends of the Earth.
+A simple solution is charity e-cards, available from many organizations including and .
 E-cards can be sent right up to Christmas Eve, so they're great if you've missed the post!